yamnor/SBNote/README.md

 ### Development Environment Setup

-For development, the project includes a `docker-compose.override.yml` file that automatically applies development-specific settings:
+For development, the project uses a `.env` file with development-specific settings:

 - **Port**: 3000 (instead of 50010)
 - **Session expiry**: 7 days (instead of 30)